-As the last date for objection is tomorrow, I may need to submit a representation in order to ensure that these condition are agreed/considered.
+As the last date for objection is tomorrow, I may need to submit a representation in order to ensure that these conditions are agreed/considered.
 I'll hold off until tomorrow afternoon in any case.
 I am happy to discuss these conditions further.

-I look forward to hearing from you.
+I look forward to hearing from you

-Following an agreement of conditions with the applicant, The Metropolitan Police Service withdrew their representation on 19 January 2023.
-A copy of the agreed conditions can be found at Appendix 4.
+The Metropolitan Police withdrew their representation on the 19th January 2023 as conditions have been agreed with the applicant.
+These conditions can be found at Appendix 4.